 Whether you’re a Sunday league player or Lionel Messi, ensuring that you eat the correct foods in the hours following a match or hard training session is essential for good recovery.
-Appropriate strategies to support your recovery are fundamental to your overall ability to consistently perform at a high level, whether during training or matches.
+When it comes to football nutrition, appropriate strategies to support your recovery are fundamental to your overall ability to consistently perform at a high level, whether during training or matches.

 Given the physical demands of running, the aim of solid recovery nutrition would be threefold: